rmsk2/rustpwman/README.md

 - I am fairly new to Rust.
 I guess it shows in the code.
 - On a MacBook Air 2018 using the touchpad to click elements in the TUI does not work.
 The problem does not manifest itself when using a mouse.
 Using the touchpad seems to work though on other models.
 I do not think that this is a hardware problem on my MacBook and I unfortunately have no idea why this happens.
 - On MacOS using the mouse scroll wheel or the Page Up/Down keys confuses cursive.
 This does not happen on Linux or Windows.
 - On Windows a spurious Escape sequence `ESC[?1002l` is printed to stdout when the TUI application stops.
 This does not happen on Linux or MacOS.
 It happens less frequently when using the Windows terminal.
-By piping the output of `rustpwan` to `winfilter.exe` you can remove this unwanted data from the output.
+By piping the output of `rustpwman` to `winfilter.exe` you can remove this unwanted data from the output.
 - In non `--release` builds scrypt with the chosen parameters is *extremely* slow